jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `schedule` method requires 2 arguments: a function to call and its argument.
 In micropython this is used to call a function during an interrupt with execution delayed until immediately after the heap is locked.
 The mock simply calls the function immediately.

+### micropython.mem_info

+The `mem_info` method prints current memory usage information to console without returning anything.
+The mock prints a hardcoded string with the same format.

 ## Network module

 ### network.WLAN